1 Introduction

 - Attach persistence storage to the app container

-To follow this how-to, having a basic knowledge of Docker and Kubernetes is recommended.
-For more information to get started, see Docker Overview and Kubernetes Basics.
-Although all the commands and examples will be executable as provided, some experience will help to understand the how-to better.
+To follow this how-to, you should have a basic knowledge of Docker and Kubernetes.
+For more information, see Docker Overview and Kubernetes Basics.
+Although you do not need more knowledge to execute all the commands provided, some experience will help you to understand the how-to better.

 Before starting this how-to, make sure you have completed the following prerequisites: